UnclassedPenguin/bible/README.md

 ## Todo:
+- [ ] Need to fix in interactive mode what happens when you enter a verse that doesnt exist
 - [ ] Add bookmark function
 - [ ] Add favorite function
 - [ ] Add a print all?